gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 then resolves the implementation from the public repository and `jcenter`.
 At this stage, the repository is used to resolve the plugin implementation, but the plugin meta-data is not used.

-Cache implementation ClassLoader with a given build invocation, so that if multiple scripts apply the same plugin, then the same implementation Class is used.
+Cache the implementation ClassLoader within a single build invocation, so that if multiple scripts apply the same plugin, then the same implementation Class is used in each location.
+The implementation ClassLoader should be wrapped in a filtering ClassLoader so that the plugin id resources `/META-INF/gradle-plugins/**` are not visible.

+Change the construction of the script ClassLoaders so that:

+- Each script has a 'parent scope' ClassLoader.
+    - For the build script of a non-root project, this is the 'public scope' of the parent project's build script (for backwards compatibility).
+    - For all other scripts, this is the root ClassLoader, which exposes the Gradle API and core plugins.
+- Each script has a 'public scope' ClassLoader:
+    - When the `buildscript { ... }` block does not declare any classpath, this is the same as the 'parent scope' ClassLoader.
+    - When the `buildscript { ... }` block declares a classpath, these classes are loaded a ClassLoader whose parent is the 'parent scope' ClassLoader.
+      This is 'public scope' ClassLoader for the script.
+- The script classes are loaded in a ClassLoader whose parents are the 'public scope' ClassLoader plus and implementation ClassLoaders for any plugins declared in the `plugins { ... }` block.
+- The 'public scope' of a project's build script is used to find plugins by `Project.apply()`

 The Gradleware developers will select a small set of plugins to include in this hard-coded mapping.
 The mapping should ideally include the Android plugins.